IPS Class of 2012

 IPS students must show proficiency in a foreign language in order to graduate.
 Such proficiency can be demonstrated by:

-- Three years of university-level course work in a foreign language; or
+- Completion of three years of university-level course work in a foreign language; or

 - Passing an oral and written proficiency examination before graduation; or